Read time 9 minutes

 This guide elucidates the step-by-step process for transitioning from SharePoint 2010 to SharePoint 2016 through a two-stage procedure.
 Given that there is no direct upgrade path available, the first stage involves upgrading from SharePoint 2010 to SharePoint 2013 followed by a subsequent upgrade from SharePoint 2013 to SharePoint 2016.

 SharePoint 2016 has many advanced features.
 That is why SharePoint 2010 users want to migrate to SharePoint 2016.
 Some new features in SharePoint 2016 are:

 Upgrading from one version of SharePoint Server to another version is a sequential procedure with the steps:

-As we are following a 2-step procedure for upgrading SharePoint Server 2010 to SharePoint Server 2016, we need to go through these five stages in both the steps, i.e., for SharePoint 2010 to SharePoint 2013 upgrade and SharePoint 2013 to SharePoint 2016 upgrade.
+We are adhering to a two-step process to transition from SharePoint Server 2010 to SharePoint Server 2016.
+Consequently, we must traverse these five stages for each of the two phases: first, the SharePoint 2010 to SharePoint 2013 upgrade, and then the SharePoint 2013 to SharePoint 2016 upgrade.